Your Complete Guide to Buying a Home in Nova Scotia (2026)

 Halifax Peninsula: Urban living with walkable neighbourhoods, cultural amenities, dining, and nightlife.
 Higher prices but strong rental demand for investors.

 Dartmouth: Growing community with waterfront access, revitalization projects, and more affordable entry points than Halifax Peninsula.
+Dartmouth remains one of the most desirable neighbourhoods heading into 2026, offering a strong mix of housing options and an easy commute to downtown Halifax.
 See current Dartmouth market trends .

-Sackville: Affordable suburban option with newer developments and good highway access to Halifax.
+Sackville: Affordable suburban option with newer developments, growing amenities, and good highway access to Halifax.
+A strong choice for families seeking a suburban lifestyle at a more accessible price point.

 Truro: Central Nova Scotia hub offering small-town living with big-box shopping, healthcare facilities, and significantly lower prices than HRM.